BrindleDigital/rentfetch/README.md

 A plugin which displays property, floorplan and unit availability and information.
 [Visit the official site](https://rentfetch.io)

+We plan long-term to offer this plugin entirely free through the WordPress repo, and that will be the only place to get it.
+Until the plugin is approved, we'll offer it here on Github as well.

 ## Getting Started

 If you'll be entering your information manually, just start adding some properties and floorplans.
 Please note that the property ID for a given floorplan MUST match the property ID of one of the properties for it to be found in search.